willmoranodc/odc-wireframes-test/docs/onboarding.md

 - Claude automatically reads the `CLAUDE.md` file in the repo when you start a session.
 That file has the client-specific context — voice, tone, design conventions, things to avoid.
 You don't need to paste context in every time.
 - If you notice Claude making the same mistake twice, tell it to add a note to `CLAUDE.md` so it remembers for next time.
 - Treat the `.agent/skills/` folder as the place where project-specific workflows live.
 If you develop a repeatable process for this client (e.g., a specific way to structure interview synthesis), ask Claude to save it as a skill there.
 - Work on your branch applies to Claude-generated files too.
-If Claude writes a file, commit it, push it, and let Will review via PR — same as any other work.
+If Claude writes a file, commit it, push it, and let the project lead review via PR — same as any other work.

 ---

 ## Getting help

-If anything goes sideways, post in the `#ai-workflow` Slack channel with a screenshot and a description of what you were trying to do.
+If anything goes sideways, post in the `#digital-practice` Slack channel with a screenshot and a description of what you were trying to do.
 Don't keep clicking things hoping it'll fix itself — Git is recoverable from almost anything if you stop and ask.

 Welcome to the workflow.